subeeshvasu/Awesome-Image-Distortion-Correction/README.md

-A curated list of resources for Handling Rolling Shutter Effects
+A curated list of resources on Handling Rolling Shutter Effects

 # Single-Image